golemfactory/awesome-golem/README.md

 ### Requestor:
 Get started quick and make your first request with the [Requestor flash tutorial](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development).

+- If you have an interesting question you'd like answered, the Golem development team monitors the [Yagna tag on Stack Overflow](https://stackoverflow.com/questions/tagged/yagna).

 ### Provider:
 Follow the [Provider section](https://handbook.golem.network/provider-tutorials/provider-tutorial) of the handbook.